ACCESS for ELLs Scores and Reports

 Types of Scores

-Raw Scores are the actual number of items or tasks the student responded correctly to.
-This score is the starting point, but since it doesn't take item difficulty into account, it doesn't help educators understand student performance.
+Raw Scores are the actual number of items or tasks the student responded to correctly.
+This score is the starting point, but because it doesn't take item difficulty into account, it doesn't provide a meaningful measure of student performance.
 For this reason, raw scores are not included on ACCESS for ELLs score reports.

 Scale Scores take item difficulty into account, so educators can use them to examine groups of students, or student performances over time.

-Proficiency Level Scores provide an interpretation of scale scores.
+Proficiency Level Scores are an interpretation of scale scores.
 On ACCESS tests, they align to the six WIDA English language proficiency levels.

 Using ACCESS for ELLs Test Scores